freeCodeCamp/freeCodeCamp/README.md

 ```

 - Finally, now you can push your code to OpenShift by running `git push -f openshift master`
- - **Note**: The first time you run this command, you have to pass `-f` (force) flag because OpenShift creates a dummy server with the welcome page when you create a new Node.js app.
+ - **Note:** The first time you run this command, you have to pass `-f` (force) flag because OpenShift creates a dummy server with the welcome page when you create a new Node.js app.
 Passing `-f` flag will override everything with your *Hackathon Starter* project repository.
 Please **do not** do `git pull` as it will create unnecessary merge conflicts.
 - And you are done!
 (Not quite as simple as Heroku, huh?)

 <img src="http://www.joyent.com/content/08-company/05-customers/13-nodejitsu/header.png" width="200">